prmanna/tech-book/content/docs/Networking-Tips/dns.md

 ---

 # Intro
 DNS (Domain Name System) allows you to interact with devices on the Internet without having to remember long strings of numbers.
+DNS is designed to be used in both the ways like as a TCP or as a UDP.
+It converts to TCP when it is not able to communicate on UDP.

 ## What is the Need for DNS?
 Every host is identified by the IP address but remembering numbers is very difficult for people also the IP addresses are not static therefore a mapping is required to change the domain name to the IP address.
 So DNS is used to convert the domain name of the websites to their numerical IP address.